Henry Brzustewicz

-Henry Brzustewicz (born February 9, 2007) is an American junior ice hockey defenceman for the London Knights of the Ontario Hockey League (OHL).
-He was drafted 31st overall by the Los Angeles Kings in the 2025 NHL entry draft.
+Henry Brzustewicz (born February 9, 2007) is an American junior ice hockey defenceman for the London Knights of the Ontario Hockey League (OHL) under contract as a prospect to the Los Angeles Kings of the National Hockey League (NHL).
+He was drafted 31st overall by the Kings in the 2025 NHL entry draft.

 Playing career

 During the 2023–24 season, Brzustewicz recorded two goals and four assists in 52 regular season games.
 During the playoffs he recorded two goals and one assist in 16 games to help the Knights win the J. Ross Robertson Cup.
 During the 2024–25 season, he recorded ten goals and 32 assists in 67 regular season games.
 During the playoffs he recorded one goal and four assists in 17 games to help the Knights win their second consecutive J. Ross Robertson Cup.

 On June 27, 2025, Brzustewicz was drafted 31st overall by the Los Angeles Kings in the 2025 NHL entry draft.
+At the completion of his third season with the London Knights in 2025–26, having recorded 19 goals and 35 assists for a team-best 54 points in 59 games, Brzustewicz was then signed by the Kings to a three-year, entry-level contract on April 5, 2026.

 Personal life

 Brzustewicz's older brother, Hunter, is a professional ice hockey player for the Calgary Flames of the National Hockey League (NHL).